maning/learnosm/_posts/en/lgu3/0200-12-25-phase3-beginner.md

 Input Methods using OSM
 ====================

-Welcome to the Intermediate Guide of using OSM.
+Welcome to the Phase 3 of Beginner's Guide of using OSM.
 This guide dives more into creating your first points to the map and work with aerial imagery.